janyalone/Retail-Sales-Performance-Dashboard/README.md

 What customer segments drive the highest order value?
 What would happen if discounts were increased or decreased?

-Can we forecast future sales accurately?
-This dashboard provides clear answers using interactive charts and DAX-powered measures.
 🧹 Data Cleaning & Transformation (Power Query)

 Power Query was used to: